The Boys star reveals autoimmune disease diagnosis in health update

 Treatment typically includes an antithyroid drug called carbimazole.
 In some young people, Graves' disease runs its course over a few years and the thyroid recovers.
 In others, treatment needs to continue using the drug carbimazole or by having the thyroid gland removed by surgery (thyroidectomy).

-Moriatry rose to fame across four seasons of Eric Kripke’s superhero drama The Boys, as Annie January, a superhero who goes by the name Starlight.
-Her other credits include 2013 film The Kings of Summer and 2016’s Captain Fantastic.
+Moriarty rose to fame across four seasons of Eric Kripke’s superhero drama The Boys, as Annie January, a superhero who goes by the name Starlight.
+Her other credits include the 2013 film The Kings of Summer and 2016’s Captain Fantastic.

 Join our commenting forum